ysmood/create-global-state/README.md

 # Overview

-A elegant state management solution for React.
-Features:
+An elegant state management solution for React.

+## Features

 - **Non-opinionated**: Like useState, only one core function, others are built on top of it.
 - **Type safe**: The state is type safe and the return value is intuitive.